Sam-Belliveau/ece-4760-final-project/index.markdown

 ## 1.2 Summary

-In this project, we designed a real time sound localization system using a Raspberry Pi Pico and three microphones.
-Audio from each of the MEMS microphones was continuously sampled at 50 kHz via the DMA on the Pico.
+In this project, we designed a real-time sound localization system using a Raspberry Pi Pico and three microphones.
+Audio from each of the MEMS microphones was continuously sampled at 50 kHz via the Pico’s DMA engine.

 Each channel’s data is then streamed into a rolling buffer.
-When the energy in the buffer reaches a certain threshold, the software performs cross correlations between the microphone pairs to estimate the time differences between the audio arrivals.
+When the energy in the buffer reaches a certain threshold, the software performs cross-correlations between the microphone pairs to estimate the time differences between the audio arrivals.

-These estimates are averaged over time to reduce the impact of noise compared to loud noises.
-Using the delay estimates, a heat map is drawn by comparing the expected delays from each location to the estimates calculated by our cross correlation.
+These estimates are averaged over time to reduce the impact of noise.
+Using the delay estimates, a heat map is drawn by comparing the expected delays from each location to the estimates calculated by our cross-correlation.

-The entire processing chain, from sampling to buffering, correlation, and VGA drawing, is executed on the Raspberry Pi Pico.
+The entire processing chain—from sampling to buffering, correlation, and VGA drawing—executes on the Raspberry Pi Pico.

 ## 1.3 Motivation

-Our motivation was a combination of passion for signal processing and to demonstrate the capabilities of low cost hardware in the realm of audio processing.
-The localization system has many applications from robotics to art installations.
+Our motivation was a combination of passion for signal processing and demonstrating the capabilities of low-cost hardware in audio processing.
+The localization system has many applications, from robotics to art installations.

-The total cost of the microphones used is under 20$, while the accuracy of the localization is comparable to that of much more expensive systems.
-The selection of algorithms did not require a dedicated DSP chip, running purely in fixed point math on the Pico.
-Combined with the VGA output from the Pico, we resulted in an all in one package for sound localization.
+The total cost of the microphones used is under \$20, while the accuracy of the localization is comparable to much more expensive systems.
+The algorithms run purely in fixed-point math on the Pico, eliminating the need for a dedicated DSP chip.
+Combined with the Pico’s VGA output, this results in an all-in-one package for sound localization.

-# ------
+---

 # 2. High-Level Design

 ## 2.1 Rationale & Inspiration

-Typically, audio localization is dependent on specialized DSP hardware, or shortcuts that limit localizations to sharp transient noises.
-This typically makes the project out of reach for most hobbyists.
+Audio localization typically depends on specialized DSP hardware or simplified methods that only work with sharp transients.
+This often makes such projects out of reach for hobbyists.

-By leveraging the powerful and fast ADC on the Raspberry Pi Pico, along with the RP2040’s fast processor, we determined that it was possible to implement a more sophisticated technique for locating audio.
+By leveraging the Raspberry Pi Pico’s ADC along with the RP2040’s fast processors, we determined it was possible to implement a more sophisticated localization technique entirely on-chip.

-We decided to implement a time difference of arrival (TDOA) to determine the location of sound, which is not particularly unique.
-However, in order to determine the time difference between microphones, we used cross correlations to estimate the likelihood of the various shifts between microphones.
-By using cross correlations, we are able to determine the location of a wide variety of noises quickly and accurately on the Raspberry Pi Pico.
+We decided to implement a time-difference-of-arrival (TDOA) method to determine sound location.
+To compute the time difference between microphones, we use cross-correlations to estimate the likelihood of various sample shifts.
+This approach allows us to localize many types of sounds quickly and accurately on the Pico.

 ## 2.2 Background Math

-At standard temperature and pressure the speed of sound is approximately 343m/s.
-This means for every additional centimeter we space our microphones apart, the maximum time it would take for the sound to travel from one microphone is \[distance/velocity\] → [(0.01 meter)/(343m/s)] ~= 29.15us.
+At standard temperature and pressure, the speed of sound is approximately 343 m/s.
+This means that for every additional centimeter between microphones, the maximum travel time is: [(distance)/(velocity) → (0.01 m)/(343 m/s) ≈ 29.15 μs]

-With this knowledge we can understand the best case resolution for sound approximation.
-Due to realistic limitations of non-continuous microphone sampling, when attempting to determine the time difference of a sound between the microphones the solutions are discretized as a function of our sample rate and microphone distance.

-Say our ADC is able to sample all 3 microphones at the exact same time at a rate of 100kHz (10us between sampling), and our microphones are arranged in an equilateral triangle with a distance of 10cm between the microphones.
-The maximum time for sound to travel from one microphone to another is ~292us.
-If we divide that by the period of our sample rate there is a maximum of + or -(29-30) different sample shifts we can distinguish between.

-In our case each set of 2 microphones would produce a number between -30-30 indicating the time difference of arrival between the microphones as a multiple of 10us.
-Meaning if we are equidistant to both microphones it would produce a 0 and if we are perfectly in line with the microphones it would produce a value of 30.

-If we do this for all 3 microphones we are limited by (60)^3 different possible outcomes (i.e locations we can distinguish between).
-This is why either increasing ADC sample rate or placing our microphones farther apart increases resolution.
-Both cases provide us more distinct maximum sample shifts.
+Due to discrete sampling, time-difference estimates are quantized by the ADC sample period and microphone spacing.

+For example, sampling at 100 kHz (10 μs per sample) with an equilateral microphone triangle of 10 cm sides yields a maximum shift of about ±30 samples (±292 μs/10 μs).
+Each pair of microphones then produces an integer shift in [–30, +30] indicating their relative time difference.

+With three microphones, there are roughly \(61^3\) distinct shift combinations.
+Increasing the ADC rate or spacing the microphones farther apart increases resolution by allowing more distinct shifts.

 ## 2.3 Logical Structure

-The software follows a simple stream of signal processing techniques in order to achieve localization on a single RP2040 core.
-We configure the ADC to be in round-robin mode between the three microphones, while we configure the DMA to constantly sample the microphones and write them into a 3 value array.

-Then, the `sample_and_compute_loop()` reads the array at a rate of 50khz, converting the samples to signed 16 bit values, and pushes them into the three rolling buffers.
-Once all buffers are full, we measure outgoing and incoming power using rolling windows in order to detect a sound of interest; upon crossing the threshold, each buffer is flattened into a DC-centered frame and then windowed using a DPSS window.

-The software then performs cross-correlations to score integer samples‐shifts over a range of physically possible shift values.
-Then, the software selects the highest correlation value for a shift for each pair.
-Each correlation value serves as a confidence metric for how likely the sound is to be shifted by that amount.
-By averaging the confidence values between measurements, we obtain a best estimate of the shifts between microphones for the loudest noise.

-Finally, the full heatmap and waveform display is rendered via the `vga_draw()` function.
-The heatmap maps locations to specific shift values, and uses the confidence intervals calculated before to infer the confidence of each location on the heat map.
+The software pipeline on a single RP2040 core follows:

+1. **DMA-driven sampling**
+   Configure the ADC in round-robin mode for three channels and set up a ping-pong DMA to fill a three-byte `dma_sample_array`.

+2. **Rolling buffers**
+   The `sample_and_compute_loop()` function reads the DMA array at 50 kHz, converts each 8-bit sample to signed 16-bit, and pushes them into three rolling buffers via `rolling_buffer_push()`.

+3. **Event detection**
+   Once buffers are full, outgoing and incoming windowed power are compared.
+Crossing the threshold triggers processing.

+4. **Cross-correlation**
+   Each buffer is flattened into a DC-centered frame and optionally windowed. `correlations_init()` scores integer sample shifts over the physically possible range.

+5. **Best-shift computation**
+   The shift with the highest correlation score for each microphone pair is selected; `correlations_average()` exponentially smooths these over time.

+6. **VGA rendering**
+   If any shift is nonzero, `vga_draw()` renders the full heatmap and waveforms.
+Otherwise, `vga_draw_lite()` updates only the latest curves and markers.

-## 2.4 Hardware/Software Trade Offs
+## 2.4 Hardware/Software Trade-Offs

-To determine the ideal sample rate that would minimize time between samples while also providing enough time to perform power and threshold calculation we utilized an oscilloscope and trigger GPIO.
-Immediately before sampling we would write HIGH to GPIO 1 on the Pico and immediately write LOW to GPIO 1 once all data processing was done and we were waiting to sample again.

-By analyzing the scope we could tell how much time was not utilized between periods by looking at the off time of GPIO 1.
-Unfortunately, we did not take photos of the scope but we found our optimal sample rate was determined to be 50(kSamples)/(sec) as it gave us approximately 3-4us of headroom.

-In order to minimize sample time between the 3 microphones (when calculating correlations we assumed all microphones were sampled at the exact same time) we optimized the ADC and DMA channel to read mic data every 2us meaning our dt between a given sample from mic A and mic C is ~4us.
-To follow our 50(kSmaples/sec) rate we placed a delay to only read the values in the DMA every 20us.
-The DMA setup for sampling will be discussed in greater detail at a later point.

-For higher noise reduction and overall performance a larger buffer size of mic data is preferred.
-When accounting for other arrays the maximum size of the 3 microphone buffers was 2048 (SRAM constraint of ~264Kb).
-This had the best noise reduction however, significantly increased compute time and memory for other variables, causing us to settle on a buffer size of 1024 (accurate but fast).
+Achieving 50 kHz sampling across three ADC channels on a Pico with ~264 KB SRAM and 133 MHz cores required careful balancing:

+- **DMA offload:** The DMA ensures jitter-free 50 kHz sampling without CPU interrupts.

+- **Buffer size vs. compute time:** We experimented with buffer lengths up to 2048 samples but settled on 1024 to balance noise reduction and CPU load.

-To balance this, heavy operations, buffering and correlation are interleaved with VGA rendering.
-Full heatmaps are only drawn on specific loud noises, while `vga_draw_lite()` handles the majority of frames, keeping the display responsive without violating sampling deadlines.
+- **Display overhead:** Full heatmap draws are only on loud events; `vga_draw_lite()` handles most frames to stay within sampling deadlines.

 ## 2.5 Intellectual Property Landscape

-Time difference of arrival localization is an extremely old DPS technique appearing in a number of papers and probably patents, however the idea of cross-correlation itself is a generic idea and is in the public domain.
-Patents exist for specific microphone layouts, however our layout of microphones was the result of the breadboard layout and had little impact on our ability to locate sound.
-All custom algorithms, rolling buffers, power threshold detection, sample level cross correlation, and display logic are original or derived from public-domain sources, and no proprietary IP or non-disclosure agreements were involved.
+Time-difference-of-arrival localization with cross-correlation is a long-standing, public-domain DSP technique.
+While specific microphone array patents exist, our breadboard layout and algorithms are original or derived from public-domain sources.
+We use no proprietary IP, no Altera/Intel cores, and abide by open-source licenses for any third-party code.

+---

 # 3. Program & Hardware Design